 Whilst Bruges is a wonderful little city that makes you feel as though you’ve stepped back in time with its church square and horse-drawn carriages along the cobbled streets, if you really want a dynamic, international city, Brussels is the one for you.

 Bruges is certainly more picturesque, with its beautiful ‘venice-esque’ canals and antiquated feel whereas Brussels is a much larger, cosmopolitan city with a greater number of attractions for all tastes.

 So it really depends what you are after... a picture-postcard quick getaway to get a flavour of the Belgian ‘joie de vivre’ or a more varied, larger city to explore.

-The FCO’s information pages on the country provide a wealth of advice on things such as local laws and customs and safety and security.
 Both cities are tourist traps, so be sure to keep wary of the usual risks such as pick pocketers and being hustled while you’re away.

 This will ensure you really have the ‘savoir faire’ when navigating your way round on your travels!